England’s Craft Town

 Craft is embedded into the fabric, the homes as well as the cultural life of Farnham.

 Each October, Farnham hosts a celebration of craft with well over a hundred events taking place throughout the town.
 This is your chance to see makers in action; take a craft walk; get making and buy work from local designer makers.
-Take a look at the events listings to see what is happening this year.
+See the calendar of events taking place this October, 2017.

 Directory of Craft Organisations